microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/Microsoft.Graph.Beta.Groups.md

 When a group is renewed, the group expiration is extended by the number of days defined in the policy.

 ### [Invoke-MgBetaReplyGroupConversationThread](Invoke-MgBetaReplyGroupConversationThread.md)
-Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.
+Add an attachment when creating a group post.
+This operation limits the size of the attachment you can add to under 3 MB.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

 ### [Invoke-MgBetaReplyGroupConversationThreadPost](Invoke-MgBetaReplyGroupConversationThreadPost.md)
-Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
-You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
-The table in the Permissions section lists the resources that support open extensions.
+Reply to a post and add a new post to the specified thread in a group conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaReplyGroupConversationThreadPostInReplyTo](Invoke-MgBetaReplyGroupConversationThreadPostInReplyTo.md)
-Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
-You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
-The table in the Permissions section lists the resources that support open extensions.
+Reply to a post and add a new post to the specified thread in a group conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaReplyGroupThread](Invoke-MgBetaReplyGroupThread.md)
-Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.
+Add an attachment when creating a group post.
+This operation limits the size of the attachment you can add to under 3 MB.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

 ### [Invoke-MgBetaReplyGroupThreadPost](Invoke-MgBetaReplyGroupThreadPost.md)
-Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
-You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
-The table in the Permissions section lists the resources that support open extensions.
+Reply to a post and add a new post to the specified thread in a group conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaReplyGroupThreadPostInReplyTo](Invoke-MgBetaReplyGroupThreadPostInReplyTo.md)
-Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
-You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
-The table in the Permissions section lists the resources that support open extensions.
+Reply to a post and add a new post to the specified thread in a group conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ### [Invoke-MgBetaRetryGroupServiceProvisioning](Invoke-MgBetaRetryGroupServiceProvisioning.md)
 Retry the group service provisioning.